-Figure 2. (a) Idealized 3D models of scales and ridge types (spinulate (top row) and continuous (bottom row) in three scenarios: scale thickness only (left column), ridge only (middle column) and scale thickness + ridge (right column). (b) Width and depth of the simulation area.
+Figure 2. (a) Idealized 3D models of scales and ridge types (spinulate (top row) and continuous (bottom row)) in three scenarios: scale thickness only (left column), ridge only (middle column) and scale thickness + ridge (right column). (b) Width and depth of the simulation area.

 We used simulations to investigate the additional effect of scale stacking on scale colour production: As scales are clearly stacked on the body, we investigated this effect by modelling one scale vs the stacking of two or three scales for the scale dimensions of L. cyaneus and T. vulgaris.